 Technology has reached the point where nobody should be compelled to spend most of their waking hours working in dangerous, menial or otherwise unpleasant jobs (‘bad jobs’, for short).
 It is increasingly possible to mechanize most menial and repetitive tasks.
 But of the bad jobs that continue for a time, there remains the question of how best to share the burden they impose.
 Even with better jobs, there is the potential to reduce standard working hours and create more free time for those who want it.
 Here, too, there is the question of how to manage such an overall reduction in working hours.
 Since some people will desire to maintain or increase their current working hours, ideally there should be latitude for them to do so, just as there should be latitude for others, so inclined, to shorten their labor-time commitment.
 In this post, three alternative approaches to the problem are briefly considered.
 They can be labeled ‘universal job sharing’, ‘optional job sharing’ and ‘job or income guarantee’.

-My recent posts on the possibility that fiat money could provide a path to a better (perhaps even communist) society have drawn very intelligent and stimulating responses.
-These are prompting me to think harder about what kind of path this might be.
-It occurs to me that it might actually be possible, by the completion of the fiat-money phase, to leap over Marx’s lower form of communism, as described in his Critique of the Gotha Program, straight into a rudimentary form of “from each according to ability, to each according to need”.
+The focus of recent posts has been on the possibility that fiat money, especially sovereign currency, offers a path to a better society.
+In considering what kind of path this might be, the thought occurs that it might actually be possible, by the completion of the fiat-money phase of societal development, to leap over Marx’s lower form of communism, as described in his Critique of the Gotha Program, straight into a rudimentary form of “from each according to ability, to each according to need”.

 Modern Monetary Theory (MMT) sometimes receives criticism from the left.
 The following short online critique (link no longer available) is a case in point.
 It is in reaction to the idea that MMT, though in itself largely apolitical, suggests a way forward for the left: